-Under certain circumstances, and at the discretion of the Academic Vice Principal, the Director of Postgraduate Studies and the Director of World Mission Studies, direct entrance may be permitted into the fourth year of the course.
+Under certain circumstances, and at the discretion of the Academic Vice Principal and the Director of Postgraduate Studies, direct entrance may be permitted into the fourth year of the course.
 In line with the progression requirements outlined above, applicants will normally be required to have a 2:2 in the equivalent of a BA (Hons) in Theology.
-The applicant's previous study will need to meet the specific subject area pre-requisities for the fourth year of the MTheol in the three areas of Biblical Studies, Theology & Church History, and Church & World; in addition to these academic criteria, applicants for direct entry into the fourth year of the programme must also have completed appropriate overseas placements.
+The applicant's previous study will also need to meet the specific subject area pre-requisities for the fourth year of the MTheol in the three areas of Biblical Studies, Theology & Church History, and Church & World.